Can lexical cohesion improve academic writing?

 – Study extensive examples that demonstrate cohesion

 While grammar, vocabulary, sentence structure, content and claims are all very important when writing academic assignments such as essays, if your text lacks coherence then your reader will be unable to successfully receive your message.
 In a university setting, poor coherence will most likely result in a less convincing argument and lower grades.

-In this short course on cohesive devices, we focus on how students can improve their written coherence through the use of eight cohesive strategies and various cohesive words and phrases – particularly conjunctions.
-In Lessons 1 and 2, we explore the four types of lexical and grammatical cohesion that in combination greatly benefit academic discourse and argumentation.
-Then, in Lesson 3, we offer a list of the most helpful cohesive devices, grouped into twelve key functions.
-Good luck studying – after reading through each lesson, consider unlocking and completing our worksheets to check your comprehension and improve your English ability.
+In this short reader on cohesive devices, we focus on how students can improve their written coherence through the use of eight cohesive strategies and various cohesive words and phrases – particularly conjunctions.
+In Chapter 1 and 2, we explore the four types of lexical and grammatical cohesion that in combination greatly benefit academic discourse and argumentation.
+Then, in Chapter 3, we offer a list of the most helpful cohesive devices, grouped into twelve key functions.
+Good luck studying – after reading through each chapter, consider unlocking and completing our worksheets to check your comprehension and improve your English ability.

 What is cohesion?

 Cohesion is a subcategory of coherence, but where coherence is generally more focussed on the ‘macro’ level, looking at how well-crafted thesis statements, topic sentences and summary sentences help guide a reader through an argument, cohesion is more ‘micro’, paying attention to vocabulary and grammar.
 In truth, there is no one way of achieving cohesion.
 A cohesive piece of writing will be formed using a variety of different lexical and grammatical strategies, including repetition, substitution and the use of semantic fields.
 When combined in an academic setting, these strategies help to form a cohesive text that:

 - follows a logical pattern